How the Digital Economy has flourished for years:

 Our governments for years have worked towards creating an economy which is more reliant on the internet and less on the paper-based economy.
-The incumbent govt provided a single name “Digital India” to all the digitization, digitalization and other initiatives taken by govt to have a positive impact on our economy.
+The incumbent govt provided a single name “Digital India” to all the digitization, digitalisation and other initiatives taken by govt to have a positive impact on our economy.

-Digitalization and Indian Economy:
+Digitalisation and Indian Economy:

-We have all been a part of the Digital World where we have touched the Digitalized business processes by using in our day to day’s life.
+We have all been a part of the Digital World where we have touched the Digitalised business processes by using in our day to day’s life.
 Think of activities such as making railway reservation online, buying Air tickets, bus tickets online or making payments by credit card, debit card, etc.

-Digitization explained in layman’s language is simple.
+Digitisation explained in layman’s language is simple.

 “Ab cash saath rakhna jaruri nahi, sab payment phone se ho jati hai” or we don’t have to carry cash all payments can make through phone.